 The notion that intellectual work is and should be a lonely and fiercely independent enterprise is sometimes overemphasized.
-At Hampshire College, students are encouraged to collaborate on work for courses, work for Division II (13), and even Division III (18) "independent projects."
+At Hampshire College, students are encouraged to collaborate on work for courses, work for Division II [13], and even Division III [8] "independent projects."
 For example, students are encouraged to have better spellers look at their work if that is necessary, and faculty members show drafts of their work or discuss their ideas with colleagues.
 In almost any book or article, writers in footnotes and references lists recognize their indebtedness to colleagues who have criticized their work.
 Students, too, should acknowledge the assistance of their collaborators.
 In joint examinations or class projects, the contributions of each member of the group should be made clear and every member of the group should have an understanding of the whole project.
-All collaborators should be clearly acknowledged and cited on each individual's work.
-Students should consult with their faculty about the expectations and limitations about collaboration specific to each course.
+All collaborators should consult with their faculty about the expectations and limitations about collaboration specific to each course.